 The impact of the government's decision to delay the reform to the system has been positive on the funding position of Newark and Sherwood District Council.
-The delay in re-setting the NDR baseline has meant that expected NDR income in 2023/24 and 2024/25 is c£6.9m higher than forecast within the MTFP that was approved on 8 March 2022.
+The delay in re-setting the NDR baseline has meant that expected NDR income in 2023/24 to 2025/26 is c£12.3m higher than forecast within the MTFP that was approved on 8 March 2022.

-As it is not known how exactly the local government finance system will change or from when these changes will take effect from, the council's current modelling of funding projections for 2025/26 and future years are subject to high levels of volatility.
+As it is not known how exactly the local government finance system will change or from when these changes will take effect from, the council's current modelling of funding projections for 2026/27 and future years are subject to high levels of volatility.